class-act-org/class-act-org.github.io/docs/candidate/pitfalls.md

 ### 3. Overemphasis on Presentation Skills

-While a demo can provide insight into a candidate’s communication and technical skills, there’s a risk that interviewers may overemphasize presentation skills, which may not be directly relevant to the role.
+While a demo can provide insight into a candidate’s communication and technical skills, there’s a risk that stakeholders may overemphasize presentation skills, which may not be directly relevant to the role.

 - **How to Avoid**: Keep the focus on the **content** of the demo rather than how polished the presentation is.
 Make sure to assess the candidate’s technical decisions, problem-solving approach, and adaptability rather than how smooth or well-rehearsed the demo is.
 You can even ask questions that shift the candidate’s focus away from the script, such as: